 To learn more about taking maps offline, see Take Your Web Maps Offline with Field Maps (PDF).

 Decide who has access to your maps by configuring the sharing settings.
-The Sharing dialog box allows you to share maps with anyone, your organization, or groups within your organization.
+The Sharing page allows you to share maps with anyone, your organization, or groups within your organization.
+You can also share maps with testers and mobile workers via link or QR code.
 To learn more, see Share your maps for use in Field Maps.

 To learn more about configuring maps for the field, check out the following resources: